OTUSOFE365025/assignment-3-django-and-energy-group-7/README.md

 └── settings.py
 ```

-__The main.py file is the entry point for the project, and where you start your code.
-You automatically get access to your models via ```from db.models import *```
-Think of it like a plain old python file, but now with the addition of Django's feature-rich models.__ :smiling_face_with_three_hearts:

-__The db/models.py is where you configure your typical Django models.__ There is a toy user model included as a simple example.
-After running the migrations command in the quick setup below, a db.sqlite3 file will be generated.
-The settings.py file is where can swap out the sqlite3 database for another database connection, such as Postgres or AmazonRDS, if you wish.
-For most applications, sqlite3 will be powerful enough.
-But if you need to swap databases down the road, you can easily do so, which is one of the benefits of using the Django ORM.

 The program is written in main.py which already has access to the products model in db/models.py.
 The db/models.py contains the product model and structure.
 The rest of the files are the regular django setup from the Django ORM Standalone.

 :rocket: Quick Setup